No Weighted-Regret Learning in Adversarial Bandits with Delays: Doubling Trick for Online Learning with Delays

-Fig. \ref{fig:2D-Doubling-Trick} illustrates our doubling trick that assumes a regret bound of the form $O\left(T^{a}D^{b}+T^{c}+D^{d}\right)$ is available if $T$ and $D$ are known.
-We can see that the $\left(w,h\right)$ is split into three regions with three different types of super-epochs.
+Fig. \ref{fig:2D-Doubling-Trick} illustrates the partition of epochs into super epochs used for our doubling trick.
+We can see that the $\left(h,w\right)$ epoch space is split into three regions with three different types of super-epochs.
 In the upper one (in blue) $D^{d}$ dominates the regret, in the middle one (in pink) $T^{a}D^{b}$ dominates the regret and in the lower one (in orange) $T^{c}$ dominates the regret.
 Each blue, pink, or orange box is a super-epoch on which we apply our regret bound separately.
-The grey arrows represent the actual path that $\left(w,h\right)$ went through.
+The grey arrows represent the actual path that the epoch indices $\{\left(h,w\right)\}$ went through.